 The next step was to convene a meeting with civil society experts specifically on climate change and security.
 This event was organised with the Brussels Dialogue on Climate Diplomacy (BDCD), which brings together advocacy and civil society groups and, on an informal basis, representatives of international and regional organisations.
-This 12th meeting of the BDCD - entitled Climate Security Challenges for NATO - was co-organized on 17 September 2020 by EDRC and NATO's Policy Planning Unit, Office of the Secretary-General.2
+This 12th meeting of the BDCD - entitled Climate Security Challenges for NATO - was co-organized on 17 September 2020 by the Environment & Development Resource Centre (EDRC) and NATO's Policy Planning Unit, Office of the Secretary-General.